Want to get a feel of what adventures can be had in South Africa with kids? Then read on…

-South Africa is a good choice for families who want to experience the adventurous side of Africa without having to venture too far from the beaten track.
-Plus there is no worry of malaria.
-This huge country boasts a beautifully wild coastline, impressive predators and jaw-droppingly stunning landscapes.
+South Africa boasts a beautifully wild coastline, impressive predators and jaw-droppingly stunning landscapes.
 Whilst the history remains raw, this is the modern and progressive face of Africa with a well-maintained infrastructure, world-class eateries and wineries, and an explosive art scene.

-Our African overland adventures may start and end in Johannesburg, but we are only scraping the surface with all there is to do for families travelling to South Africa.
+Our African overland adventures may have begun and ended in Johannesburg, but we only scraped the surface with all there is to do for families travelling to South Africa.
 I therefore reached out to some fellow travel bloggers who have explored the country to help me compile this list of top 18 things to do in South Africa with kids.
 From horse-riding in the Drakensburgs, to self-drive safaris to spot lions and elephants, to family-friendly wineries, South Africa offers the perfect concoction for that adventure family holiday. especially if you are considering a South African road trip.

 It is the perfect summer day activity for the whole family whether you are interesting in seeing panoramic of the city or just want to get up close and personal with some of the cities fantastic aquatic life!